lumirelle/contribute/README.md

 ### No Prettier

-Since ESLint is already configured to format the code, there is no need to duplicate the functionality with Prettier ([*Why I don't Use Prettier*](https://antfu.me/posts/why-not-prettier)).
+Since ESLint is already configured to format the code, there is no need to duplicate the functionality with Prettier ([_Why I don't Use Prettier_](https://antfu.me/posts/why-not-prettier)).
 To format the code, you can run `nr lint --fix` or referring the [ESLint section](#eslint) for IDE Setup.

-If you have Prettier installed in your editor, we recommend you disable it when working on the project to avoid conflict.
+If you have Prettier installed in your editor, I recommend you disable it when working on the project to avoid conflict.

 ## 🗒 Additional Info